osc-delft/code-of-conduct-template/CODE_OF_CONDUCT.md

 THIS IS A TEMPLATE.
-The text is must be modified for your community/event is **[put between square brackets and bolded]**.
+The text that must be modified for your community/event is **[put between square brackets and bolded]**.

 [The original text of this CoC is accessible here: https://osf.io/6gsye/]